ZebMcKayhan/WireguardManager/README.md

 Now, There are 2 ways we could change these files to either create a star topology or a mesh topology.

 **Star Topology**
 A star topology is the only suitable choice if only one site have a public ip address.
-All sites will connect to SiteA and communication between SiteB and SiteC will be routed through siteA. to accomplish this, we simply add the missing allowed ips in SiteB.conf and SiteC.conf (edit them with i.e. nano):
+All sites will connect to SiteA and communication between SiteB and SiteC will be routed through siteA. to accomplish this, we simply add the missing AllowedIPs in SiteB.conf and SiteC.conf (edit them with i.e. nano):
 ```sh
 ========== SiteB configuration ==========
 # SiteB - 172.16.2.0/24